Remote to Wilderness First Aid Bridging Course - Victoria

 Instruction will focus on developing leadership skills, assessment, decision-making skills, and strategies for providing extended care for up to 24 hours.
-Prevention, health and wellness of the group is a
+Prevention, health and wellness of the group

 Instruction will focus on developing leadership skills, assessment, decision-making skills, and strategies for providing extended care for up to 24 hours.
 Prevention, health and wellness of the group is a key focus.
 The course is taught in an outdoor setting and requires greater physical activity and endurance than typical first aid training.
 We also add basic shelter construction that is not part of the certificate!